-Stage-discharge curves
+Stage-Discharge Curves

-Simple manual stage measurements can give a rough qualitative indication of the magnitude of discharge although the relationship between stage and discharge is not linear.
+Simple manual stage measurements can give a rough qualitative indication of the magnitude of discharge (caution: the relationship between stage and discharge is not linear).
 The greatest utility of stage measurements, however, is in the construction of a stage-discharge relationship, also known as a stream rating.
 A stage-discharge relationship is an equation determined for a specific site that relates discharge to stage, based on a linear regression of a series of concurrent measurements of stage and discharge.
 This equation should be based on measurements taken over a full range of streamflow conditions; it is not acceptable to extrapolate the rating equation beyond the range of observations that it is based on, unless measurements are being done in a precisely constructed channel of regular geometry.
-As shown in Figure 4, stage-discharge relationships usually take on a log-log form.
+As shown in the stream rating curve at right, stage-discharge relationships usually take on a log-log form.
 With a valid stream rating, discharge can be determined simply from a stage observation plugged into the equation or read from a table.
-Additional information on stage-discharge ratings is available from USDA (http://www.info.usda.gov/CED/ftp/CED/neh630ch14.pdf) and from USGS (http://wwwrcamnl.wr.usgs.gov/ sws/SWTraining/RatingsWeb/Index.html).
+For more information on stage-discharge ratings, see: